conan-io/docs/howtos/capture_version.rst

        ...

 The *CMakeLists.txt* will have some variables to define the library version number.
-Let's assume for simplicity that it has some line like:
+For simplicity, let's also assume that it includes a line such as the following:

 .. code-block:: cmake